Actinorhizal plant

+Actinorhizal plants are distributed within three clades, and are characterized by nitrogen fixation.
+They are distributed globally, and are pioneer species in nitrogen-poor environments.
+Their symbiotic relationships with Frankia evolved independently over time, and the symbiosis occurs in the root nodule infection site.

 Classification

-Actinorhizal plants are dicotyledons distributed among three angiosperm orders, 8 families and 25 genera:
+Actinorhizal plants are dicotyledons distributed within 3 orders, 8 families and 26 genera, of the angiosperm clade.

-These three orders form a single clade within the Rosids, which is a sister taxon to the other major nitrogen-fixing order, the Fabales.
-All actinorhizal species are trees or shrubs, except for the genus Datisca.

-Many are common plants in temperate regions like alder, bayberry, sweetfern, Avens, mountain misery and Coriaria.
-Some Elaeagnus species and Sea-buckthorns produce edible fruit.
-In tropical regions, Casuarinas are widely cultivated.
+All nitrogen fixing plants are classified under the "Nitrogen-Fixing Clade", which consists of the three actinorhizal plant orders, as well as the order fabales.
+The most well-known nitrogen fixing plants are the legumes, but they are not classified as actinorhizal plants.
+The actinorhizal species are either trees or shrubs, except for those in the genus Datisca which are herbs.
+Other species of actinorhizal plants are common in temperate regions like alder, bayberry, sweetfern, avens, mountain misery and coriaria.
+Some Elaeagnus species, such as sea-buckthorns produce edible fruit.
+What characterizes an actinorhizal plant is the symbiotic relationship it forms with the bacteria Frankia, in which they infect the roots of the plant.
+This relationship is what is responsible for the nitrogen-fixation qualities of the plants, and what makes them important to nitrogen-poor environments.

 Distribution and ecology

 Actinorhizal plants are found on all continents except for Antarctica.
-Their ability to form nitrogen-fixing nodules confers a selective advantage in poor soils.
-Most actinorhizal plants are therefore pioneer species that colonize young soils where available nitrogen is scarce, such as moraines, volcanic flows or sand dunes.
+Their ability to form nitrogen-fixing nodules confers a selective advantage in poor soils, and are therefore pioneer species where available nitrogen is scarce, such as moraines, volcanic flows or sand dunes.
 Being among the first species to colonize these disturbed environments, actinorhizal shrubs and trees play a critical role, enriching the soil and enabling the establishment of other species in an ecological succession.
 Actinorhizal plants like alders are also common in the riparian forest.

-Actinorhizal plants are the major contributors to nitrogen fixation in broad areas of the world, and are particularly important in temperate forest.
-The nitrogen fixation rate measured for some alder species is as high as 300 kg of N2/ha/year, close to the highest rate reported in legumes.
+They are also major contributors to nitrogen fixation in broad areas of the world, and are particularly important in temperate forests.
+The nitrogen fixation rates measured for some alder species are as high as 300 kg of N2/ha/year, close to the highest rate reported in legumes.